-To ensure suitable natural disaster resilience , development:
+To ensure suitable natural disaster resilience 14, development:

-- a. ensures that the finished ground surface levels of lots after building development are above the defined flood event to protect the development from the risk of flooding; - allows that undeveloped lots subject to subsequent building work likely to involve basement excavation, may temporarily have lower ground surface levels which may be raised to above the defined flood event at the time of building work utilising fill material from basement excavation works; and - c. ensures all lots are free draining, avoid pondage of stormwater and do not cause adverse amenity impact or other nuisance.
+- a. ensures finished ground surface levels of new lots are above the defined flood event15 to protect the development from the risk of flooding; - b. allows that undeveloped lots subject to subsequent building work likely to involve basement excavation, may temporarily have lower ground surface levels which may be raised to above the defined flood event at the time of building work utilising fill material from basement excavation works; and - c. ensures all developed lots are free draining, and all lots avoid pondage of stormwater and do not cause adverse amenity impact or other nuisance.

-Development provides an efficient drainage network which:
+Development provides an efficient drainage network 16 which: